• Home

 5. You must be at least 18 years old or grandfathered into the league.

-6.Each team must have at least 10 women on the field.
+6.Each team can have at least 10 women on the field.
 You can play with 9.

 7. You can use Substitute players only if you cannot field a team with rostered players.

-8. Players that are not on your roster can ONLY be Substitutes that are currently in the Barnegat league on a current team roster for Barnegat can be used.
+8. Players that are not on your roster can ONLY be Substitutes that are currently in the Barnegat league on a current team roster for Barnegat Sunday team can be used.

 11. Each team is allowed unlimited HR per game.